sse-lnu/StructSAR/README.md

-# StructSAR — Structural Graph Embeddings for Architecture Recovery
+# StructSAR — Graph Embeddings for Software Architecture Recovery

 StructSAR is the reproducible replication package for the study *Structural Graph Embeddings for Architecture Recovery*